projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 physical CPUs are initially assigned to the Service VM by creating the same number of virtual CPUs.

-When the Service VM boot is finished, it releases the physical CPUs intended for User VM use.
+After the Service VM boots, it releases the physical CPUs intended for User VM use.

 Here is an example flow of CPU allocation on a multi-core platform.